lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 1. Data bytes, where the number of bytes required is indicated by the host, in a manner which differs between reads and writes.
     - For write transactions, the target device sends an ACK signal after every byte received.
-    The host indicates the end of a transaction by sending a STOP or RESTART signal.
+    The host indicates the end of a transaction by sending a STOP or repeating the START signal.
     - For read transactions, the target device continues to send data as long as the host acknowledges the target-issued data by sending an ACK signal.
-    Once the host has received all the required data it indicates that no more data is needed by explicitly de-asserting the ACK signal (this is called a NACK signal) just before sending a STOP or RESTART signal.
+    Once the host has received all the required data it indicates that no more data is needed by explicitly de-asserting the ACK signal (this is called a NACK signal) just before sending a STOP or a repeated START signal.
-1. A STOP signal or a RESTART signal.
+1. A STOP signal or a repeated START signal.

 This protocol is generally quite flexible with respect to timing constraints, and slow enough to be managed by a software microcontroller, however such an implementation requires frequent activity on the part of the microcontroller.
 This IP presents a simple register interface and state-machine to manage the corresponding I/O pins directly using a byte-formatted programming model.